-- Keep canned foods in a dry place where the temperature is cool. - Store boxed food in tightly closed plastic or metal containers to protect from pests and to extend its shelf life. - Throw out any canned item that becomes swollen, dented, or corroded. - Use foods before they go bad, and replace them with fresh supplies. - Place new items at the back of the storage area and older ones in the front - Change stored food and water supplies every six months.
+- Keep canned foods in a dry place where the temperature is cool. - Throw out any cans that become swollen, dented, or corroded. - Store boxed food in tightly closed plastic or metal containers to protect from pests and to extend its shelf life. - Use foods before they go bad, and replace them with fresh supplies. - Place new items at the back of the storage area and older ones in the front. - Change stored food and water supplies every six months.
 Be sure to write the date you store it on all containers. - Re-think your needs every year and update your kit as your family's needs change. - Keep items in airtight plastic bags and put your entire disaster supplies kit in one or two easy-to-carry containers, such as an unused trashcan, camping backpack, or duffel bag.